UnionHerald police blotters

 Theft, burglary

+• On March 27 in the 14100 block of St. Francis Boulevard NW a forged check was reported at a bank.

+• On March 29 in the 14300 block of Dysprosium Street NW multiple garages at an apartment building were burglarized.

-• On March 20 in the 7000 block of Highway 10 NW a stolen golf cart was found.
+• On March 29 in the 6000 block of 167th Avenue NW a business’s front door was smashed, and glass cases inside were broken with goods taken.

 Property damage

-• On March 20 in the 14100 block of Ramsey Boulevard NW a squad car hit a sign in the median while en route to a call for service.

-• On March 20 in the 16800 block of Feldspar Street NW a woman destroyed property at a residence with a knife.

-• On March 26 in the 7599 block of 147th Terrace NW a man was arrested on assault charges after attempting to kick in the front door of a residence.
+• On March 27 in the 15500 block of Roanoke Street NW a city employee reported damage to grass in a city park.

-• On March 26 near the intersection of Nowthen Boulevard NW and 151st Lane NW a personal injury crash resulted in minor injuries.

 Post a comment as